Casualties and impact of the Ethiopian Civil War: Red Terror

 The highest death toll was registered by the Red Terror in Ethiopia which left over 10,000 deaths.
 According to Amnesty International, the death toll could be higher than 500,000.
 The Red Terror was a political repression launched by the Derg in 1976 to suppress internal opposition from rival parties like Ethiopian People's Revolutionary Party (EPRP) and All-Ethiopia Socialist Movement (MEISON) involving brutal execution, mass arbitrary detentions, forced disappearances, and sexual assaults.
 Thousands of men and women were surrendered and executed over the following two years.

 The Swedish Save the Children Fund estimated victims of the Red Terror 1,000 or more children, mostly aged between eleven and thirteen, whose corpses were left in the streets of Addis Ababa.
 There was also report of church arson and systematic rape of women by soldiers.

-According to Kifle Ketema, a witness imprisoned at Keftegna 15, said that guards attached newspapers to fellow prisoners ' back and set them on fire.
-He also witness flagellation, and heard gunshots ring out executions were conducted outside makeshift cells.
-In the 1978 Save the Children protests, many under 13 children were killed.
+According to Kifle Ketema, a witness imprisoned at Keftegna 15, said that guards attached newspapers to fellow prisoners' backs and set them on fire.
+He also witnessed flagellation, and heard gunshots ring out executions which were conducted outside makeshift cells.
+In the 1978 Save the Children protests, many children under 13 were killed.

-By the 1976, massacre against EPRP members became increased.
-In one instance, the May Day incident, which took on 29 April 1977, was a key violence against civilians, with at least 1,000 people killed in a few days in Addis Ababa.
+By the 1976, massacre against EPRP members increased.
+In one instance, the May Day incident, which took place on 29 April 1977, was a key violence against civilians, with at least 1,000 people killed in a few days in Addis Ababa.
 By early 1978, dead bodies of victims subsided and the Derg government opted to use covert operations for use of violence and distributed prisons in grassroot across Addis Ababa.
 Alex de Waal further argued for "a comparable number in the provinces in 1977 and 1978".
-There is no figures of the numbers of civilians killed in Tigray in the Red Terror despite having credible evidence of massacres.
+There are no figures of the numbers of civilians killed in Tigray in the Red Terror despite having credible evidence of massacres.
 Both Amnesty and Reuters estimated the total death rate of the terror in 150,000.

 1983–1985 famine

-During the 1983–1985 famine in Ethiopia, United Nations estimated the number of deaths by hunger about 1 million.
-Affecting 7.75 million people (out of Ethiopia's 38–40 million) and left approximately 300,000 to 1.2 million deaths.
-2 5 million people were internally displaced whereas 400,000 refugees left Ethiopia, and 200,000 children were orphaned.
+During the 1983–1985 famine in Ethiopia, United Nations estimated the number of deaths by hunger at about 1 million.
+Affecting 7.75 million people (out of Ethiopia's 38–40 million) and left approximately 300,000 to 1.2 million dead.
+2.5 million people were internally displaced whereas 400,000 refugees left Ethiopia, and 200,000 children were orphaned.
 Anti-government insurgency and the government response features the use of indiscriminate violence against civilians by the Ethiopian Army and Air Force.
 15,000 people killed excluding those killed by famine and resettlement.
 Close to 8 million people became famine victims during the drought in 1984, and over 1 million dead.
 De Waal estimated that 400,000 to 500,000 people died during the famine.